Our Commitment to Privacy

 How Do We Use Information We Collect from Cookies?

-We use software tools such as Web server logs to gather information about our Web siteusers’ browsing activities, in order to constantly improve our Web site and better serve our customers.
+We use software tools such as Web server logs to gather information about our Web site users’ browsing activities, in order to constantly improve our Web site and better serve our customers.
 This information assists us in designing and arranging our Web pages in the most user-friendly manner and to continually improve our Web site to better meet the needs of our customers and prospective customers.

-Where Do We Store Your Personal Data?
+How Do We Transmit, Store and Secure Your Personal Data?